RouteFormer: A Transformer-Based Routing Framework for Autonomous Vehicles: Introduction

-Inspired by the success of transformers in NLP, researchers are now exploring their use in combinatorial optimization problems like task assignment and scheduling~\cite{2022_TA_RL}.
-Transformers' ability to model complex task-resource relationships, along with their scalability and parallelizability, make them a promising tool for enhancing task allocation, particularly when combined with RL~\cite{2024_RL_AGV_TA}.
-This paper aims to investigate the application of transformers and RL in constraint-based scheduling problems.
+Inspired by these advancements, researchers are increasingly exploring transformers for spatial representation and routing optimization~\cite{2022_TA_RL}.
+The transformer's ability to capture global graph structures and complex node relationships, combined with the adaptability of RL, offers a powerful alternative to traditional solvers~\cite{2024_RL_AGV_TA}.

-The main contribution of this paper is TRATSS, a scheduling system that leverages transformers for scheduling multi-stage tasks on graph-based problems for a single agent.
-To the best of our knowledge, this framework is the first of its kind.
-TRATSS is shown to provide good solutions, in seconds, regardless of the problem configuration.
-For the sake of demonstration, TRATSS was used in a search and rescue mission, showcasing its ability to schedule an Unmanned Aerial Vehicle (UAV) to search a series of locations of varying sizes as well as its generalization capabilities.
+The primary contribution of this paper is RouteFormer, a novel routing framework that leverages transformer architecture to optimize multi-stage mission profiles for single agent missions in graph-based environments.
+Trained end-to-end using reinforcement learning, this framework is, to the best of our knowledge, the first of its kind to address the specific complexities of multi-stage, time-extended routing problems where node costs are dynamic.
+Unlike traditional combinatorial solvers that degrade in speed as complexity increases, RouteFormer generates high quality solutions with inference times in the order of seconds, regardless of the problem configuration.
+To demonstrate its efficacy and generalization capabilities, we apply RouteFormer to a Unmanned Aerial Vehicle (UAV)-based Search and Rescue (SAR) scenario.
+In this context, the system successfully optimizes flight paths across a series of target locations with varying spatial extents.

 The paper is organized as follows.
-Section~\ref{sec:RelatedWork} reviews machine learning approaches for scheduling and path planning, while identifying gaps on a systematic approach for the application of such approaches.
-Section~\ref{sec:ProblemFormulation} presents the scheduling problem mathematically.
-Section~\ref{sec:TRATSS} details TRATSS.
+Section~\ref{sec:RelatedWork} reviews machine learning approaches for routing and path planning, while identifying gaps on a systematic approach for the application of such approaches.
+Section~\ref{sec:ProblemFormulation} presents the routing problem mathematically.
+Section~\ref{sec:RouteFormer} details RouteFormer.
 Section~\ref{sec:SimulationSetup} describes the simulation setup and the tested scenarios.
 Section~\ref{sec:Results} presents the simulation results; and Section~\ref{sec:Conclusion} concludes the paper.